Skip to main content

 Fillable.
 Readable.
 Accessible.

-Creating forms in Adobe Acrobat can be straightforward, but ensuring they are accessible requires additional steps.
+Creating fillable forms in Adobe Acrobat can be straightforward, but ensuring they are accessible requires additional steps.
 Beyond simply adding form fields, you must include descriptive titles, proper tags, and a logical reading order to make the form usable for all users, including those relying on screen readers.

 A document's title and language is part of its metadata.
 Metadata is the descriptive information embedded within a file that helps identify and organize the document.
 This data is not visible to the eye; rather, it is contained within the code.